Sustainability

 Pillar 1: Visibility — Seeing What's Actually Happening

-Observing the system continuously across multiple dimensions:
+Observing the system continuously:

-• Latency patterns: Are response times degrading?
+• Latency patterns and response times

 Dashboards, automated alerts, and comprehensive telemetry provide early warnings before drift becomes disaster.
 You cannot maintain what you cannot see.